KarynaTaranova/sast/README.md

 #### scan-config.yaml example
 ```
-ptai # Name of the scan
+ptai: # Name of the scan
   jira:
     url: https://jira.com     # Url to Jira
     username: some.dude       # User to create tickets